 Cassie: Doesn’t seem like it was very educational, though.
 Where was the chemistry?

 Charlie: Mom, are you kidding?
 It was VERY educational.
 The teacher learned how he has to be careful when talking about balls and the girls learned about double meanings.
 They needed to learn about balls and that there are consequences if you yell out something like, “Don’t touch my balls,” especially if there are a whole bunch of boys in the room.
+Of course I’m going to crack up.
 I was doing everyone a favor.

 Charlie: Everyone except the helper.
-Except she probably learned that she’s not really cut out to be a teacher… if she can’t even crack a smile about balls.
+But maybe she learned she’s not really cut out to be a teacher… if she can’t even crack a smile about balls.
 Balls are super funny and if she’s not going to have the right kind of humor about something like that then she’s not going to make a good teacher.
 (Pause.)
 Can you drive faster because I have to pee sooo bad after all that laughing.
 My balls are about to—–

 Cassie: Okay, Charlie.
 I’m done with all the “ball talk” now myself.